rethinkdb/rethinkdb/README.md

 To generate src/gen/web_assets.cc, run the following:

     ./configure --fetch all

-    # ./configure --fetch all CXX=clang++
+    make clean
     make -j8 generate

-To generate a web_assets.cc for a specific RethinkDB version, you might want to try
+To generate a web_assets.cc for a specific RethinkDB version like 1.2.3, you might want to try

+    make clean
-    make PVERSION=<your choice> -j8 generate
+    make PVERSION=1.2.3 -j8 generate

+It is IMPORTANT that you clean *and* double-check the rethinkdb-version value in src/gen/web_assets.cc after generating.
+(The build system now greps the web_assets.cc file for you so you can visually inspect the generated value.)

 Once src/gen/web_assets.cc is built, you can copy the file into your rethinkdb repository, replacing the existing one at the same location,